 Why should you remain enrolled in your employer-provided plan?

 There are a few reasons.
-The first is that they are permitted to enroll in Medicare even if they continue to have employer-provided coverage.
+The first is that individuals are permitted to enroll in Medicare even if they continue to have employer-provided coverage.
 In this circumstance, they are doubly covered for a relatively cheap price because Medicare Part A (hospitalization) is usually free, Medicare Part B (outpatient services) premiums are relatively inexpensive, and their employer-provided coverage is priced at group rates and usually subsidized by the employer.

 Another reason to keep employer-provided coverage is for their spouse.
 Remember, that unlike most employer-provided coverage that also covers a spouse, Medicare enrollment is always done on an individual basis.

 Take, for example, a “stereotypical” married couple with a male breadwinner who reaches age 65 and decides to retire.
 However, his wife who is five years younger, has always been covered by his employer’s plan.
 She has a history of breast-cancer.
-Although if she had to, she could find coverage in the Federal Marketplace established under the Affordable Care Act, that coverage would be a lot more expensive than the employer-provided insurance that covered both individuals in the past, and the individual health plan for her may not include the specialists that she knows and trusts.
+Although if she had to, she could find coverage in the Federal Marketplace established under the Affordable Care Act, that coverage would be a lot more expensive than the employer-provided insurance that covered both spouses in the past, and the individual health plan for her may not include the specialists that she knows and trusts.
 As a result, the husband delays retirement and continues to work full-time so that he retains access and eligibility for himself and his wife under his employer’s plan.

 Based on what you have read so far, it seems like having double coverage (i.e., employer-provided coverage plus Medicare) for those clients who work past age 65 makes a lot of sense; and it does.